FlyingG0rilla/FlyingG0rilla/README.md

 ## Current Projects:
+- **Arcade Game: **
-- **Arcade Game** - Currently working on an arcade game in c++ with SDL2 and ChatGPT-5 as part of a college project.
+ Currently working on an arcade game in c++ with SDL2 and ChatGPT-5 as part of a college project.
 The goal of the project is to learn and document software development    with advanced language models and gain a deeper understanding of their strengths and limitations.

-- **Tower Defence Game** Developing a tower defense game in C# with Unity as a personal project, trying to create a relaxing and strategic experiance inspired by *Clash of Clans* and *Bad North*.
+- **Tower Defence Game: **
+  Developing a tower defense game in C# with Unity as a personal project, trying to create a relaxing and strategic experiance inspired by *Clash of Clans* and *Bad        North*.